-Nowadays, data is constantly being generated from various sources, e.g. sensor data from the IoT, user-clicking events on the Internet, etc..
+Nowadays, data is continuously being generated from various sources, e.g. sensor data from the IoT, user-clicking events on the Internet, etc..
 We want to build low-latency applications that respond quickly to these incoming streaming data to provide better user experience, real-time data insights and timely business decisions.

 However, currently, it is not easy to build such stream processing applications.
 To construct a basic stream processing architecture, we always need to combine multiple independent components.
 For example, you would need at least a streaming data capture subsystem, a message/event storage component, a stream processing engine, and multiple derived data systems for different queries.